dsadigh/driving-preferences/README.md

 This code learns reward functions from human preferences in driving scenarios by actively generating scenarios and querying a human expert.

-(Companion code to a paper submitted to AAAI 2017)
+(Companion code to RSS 2017 paper)

 ### Running